jagrafft/presentations/arrays_types_fp_julia_python/slides.md

 :::notes
 - $\bot$ and $\top$ represent "minmax" of type AST.
+   - Successive specialization, allows insertion of new nodes.
 - Parametric polymorphism is the foundation of generic programming.
 - Union{dynamic, full, parametrically polymorphic} is a rare feature list.
+- Successive specialization, allows insertion of new nodes.
 :::

 ## `Int`[@julia_int_flt_2018]